CS2103AUG2016-T10-C4/Main/docs/DeveloperGuide.md

 7. Allows users to share their calendars with one another.
 8. Users can sync or import other calendar applications with google calendars to create a master calendar.

-####Todo.txt
+**Disadvantages**

+1. No to-do functions.
+2. Does not work without an internet connection.
+3. Too many unfamiliar functions and commands makes the tool very bulky and not easy to get started with.

+###Todo.txt

+Todo.txt is a minimal planner tool with a focused editor that helps to manage tasks with as few keystrokes and taps as possible.

+**Advantages**

-1. A simple app that saves all task into a single "todo.txt" file
+1. A simple app that saves all task into a single "todo.txt" file.
-2. Supports command line inputs (CLI)
+2. Supports command line inputs (CLI).
-3. Allows grouping of related tasks into one project
+3. Allows grouping of related tasks into one project.
-4. Allows for priority to be set to tasks and tasks will auto arrange themselves according to their priority
+4. Allows for priority to be set to tasks and tasks will auto arrange themselves according to their priority.
-5. Able to mark tasks as complete
+5. Able to mark tasks as complete.

-####Fantastical
+**Disadvantages**

+1. Multiple forms of interfaces such as using Plain Text Files or the command prompt, while may be handy, makes it less streamlined and complicated for users.
+2. Too many commands, some fairly complicated, that may get tricky to remember.

+###Fantastical 2

+Fantastical 2 is an award-winning calendar app with features such as natural language parsing, reminders and an aesthetically beautiful week view, among other features.

+**Advantages**

 1. Supports syncing with other calendar apps such as Google Calendar.
 2. When scheduling a group event, allows you to quickly find out if coworkers are available during that duration (provided coworkers are using supported Calendar apps).
 3. Has a quick access 'mini-window' for your convenience.